CiscoISE/ciscoise-go-sdk/README.md

 ## Getting started

-The first think you need to do is to generate an API client.
+The first thing you need to do is to generate an API client.
 There are two options to do it:

     Parameters
     Environment variables